 What is Azimo all about?
 Let’s begin our Azimo review with some general information about the service.

 Azimo was co-founded by Michael Kent, Marta Krupinska, Ricky Knox and Marek Wawro in late 2012.
-Marta and Marek have since left the company to pursue other projects, leaving only Michael and Ricky.
+Marta, Marek, and Ricky have since left the company to pursue other projects, leaving only Michael.
 Richard Ambrose is Azimo CEO, and is joined by Tatiana Okhotina as Chief Financial Officer and Dora Ziambra as Chief Operating Officer.

 It would hard to think of a better-qualified person to guide a payments service than Michael Kent.
 It is his second business in this space, after having founded Small World in 2005.
-He personally oversaw the growth of Small World from inception. to be one of Europe’s largest independent remittance services.
+He was personally involved in the development of Small World from inception to become one of Europe’s largest independent remittance services.

 Azimo is headquartered at the following address:

 London N1 1RG

 Azimo has established local offices in the following countries:

 Azimo supports the transfer of funds to approximately 200 countries.
 For the most part, the service facilitates its transfers using the SWIFT network, which allows it to deliver funds to all corners of the globe.
 The downside to this network is that there may be additional charges incurred by the recipient, of which Azimo has little control of.